 Create a bright and colorful wreath for St. Patrick’s Day!
-This fun DIY wreath uses yarn, felt and lots of gold coins!
+This St. Partrick’s Day Rainbow Wreath features a pot of gold and is a fun DIY that uses yarn, felt and lots of gold coins!

-- Green glitter felt – I used a 9″ x 12″ sheet in apple green
+- Green glitter felt – I used one sheet of 9″ x 12″ sheet in apple green

 - Yarn in rainbow colors

 - Plastic cold coins – I found mine at Joanns but these Shamrock Gold Coins look similar!
 Just make sure they lightweight.

 - Green ribbon – I used 3/8″ ribbon from Joanns.
 These options look nice too – Shamrock ribbon or Green Swiss Dot ribbon.

 - Hot glue

 Step One: Create the pot of gold.

 Cut the green glitter felt into a “pot of gold” shape using the foam wreath form as a guide.
 I traced around the bottom half of my wreath form to get started and then trimmed the pot to be about 6″ tall.
 I cut small divots into each side to shape the pot.